Master in Development Studies

 - Human Rights, Gender and Conflict Studies: Social Justice Perspectives

 - Social Policy for Development

-Read more about: career opportunities Master in Development Studies
+Read more about: Career opportunities Master in Development Studies.

 Graduates will be able to understand processes of social development and change and how such processes at various levels (from local to global) interact.
 They will be able to present a critical overview of major issues, theories, debates and strategic interventions in the field of Development Studies.

 - Applicants who are not native English speakers are required to demonstrate their proficiency.
 Thus on application for admittance to an ISS programme, students must provide a certificate from TOEFL (PBT-580, CBT-237, iBT 92) or IELTS academic test 6.5.
 ISS does not require a language certificate from native English speakers from the following countries: Australia, Botswana, Canada, Cameroon (English-speaking region), Eritrea, Ethiopia, Gambia, Ghana, India, Ireland, Kenya, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Rwanda (English-speaking region), South Africa, Tanzania, Uganda, UK, USA, Zambia and Zimbabwe.

-Read more about: application Master in Development Studies
+Read more about: Application Master in Development Studies.

 |Agrarian, Food and Environmental Studies||Full-time||Part-time|